mystyle-platform/mystyle-wp-custom-product-designer/readme.txt

 5. Example of a Smart Car with a background image applied

 == Changelog ==

+= 1.4.2 =
+* Added a design index where you can view and page through saved public designs.
+* Now storing cart data with the design.
+* Design profile page now supports custom slugs.
+* Fixed bug where customize page title was being hidden from menus.

 = 1.4.1 =
 * Fixed a bug where the upgrader wasn't properly creating the design profile page.